omkar-shelke25/cka-killercoda/calico-setup/step1.md

 2. **Configure Calico to use the existing Pod CIDR of the cluster**
    - Create an Installation custom resource to configure Calico
-   - Ensure Calico uses this CIDR for pod networking.
+   - Ensure the Calico Installation configuration uses a Pod CIDR that contains /16.

 3. **Verify that:**
    - Calico system components are running successfully
    - All nodes are in `Ready` state
-   - The cluster can enforce Kubernetes `NetworkPolicy` objects.
+   - Deploy two pods, check that their assigned IPs belong to the /16 Pod CIDR, and validate pod-to-pod connectivity.
 ---

 ### Try it yourself first!